Sun Safety Tips

 - Wear protective clothing, including long sleeved shirts, pants, a wide brimmed hat and sunglasses.
 You can choose clothing with built in SPF or use a product to add SPF to clothes in the laundry.

-- When choosing clothes, remember that a darker color and tighter weave provide more protection.
+- When choosing clothing, remember that a darker color and tighter weave provide more protection.
 An ordinary white T-shirt has an SPF of only 3!

-- Be sure to apply sunscreen liberally.
-An average adult needs at least 2 tablespoons of sunscreen to get good coverage and many studies have found that people do not use enough.
+- Apply sunscreen liberally.
+An average adult needs at least 2 tablespoons of sunscreen to get good coverage and most people do not use enough.
 If your bottle of sunscreen last more than a few months, you probably aren’t using enough!

 - Check your skin regularly for any changes in moles or development of new moles and report these to your healthcare provider.